 It is commonly suggested that the volatile solvent mediums used to dilute and clean oil paints are not good for us to either inhale or to absorb through the skin.
 I haven’t looked into these health claims in any detail (it would be interesting to research into the general health and life expectancy of oil painters!) but certainly the traditional turpentine – now largely replaced with ‘Artist’s White Spirit’ or ‘Artist’s Mineral Spirits’ – is pretty toxic.
 Even the Artist’s White Spirit that is substituted for turps these days gives me headaches if I haven’t ventilated the room well enough.
 Below I will look at the wide range of water-mixable, non-toxic solvents that are now available to be used alongside the water-mixable paints.

-Windsor and Newton’s ‘Artisan’ range
+Winsor and Newton’s ‘Artisan’ range

 In British art shops this is typically the only range of water-mixable paints that is stocked, with the exception of some specialist stores in central London.
-Other brands can be purchased online and I’ll cover these a little further down, but I decided to start with Windsor and Newton’s ‘Artisan’ paints which are widely available in most art stores as well as places like Hobbycraft.
+Other brands can be purchased online and I’ll cover these a little further down, but I decided to start with Winsor and Newton’s ‘Artisan’ paints which are widely available in most art stores as well as places like Hobbycraft.
 They come in a somewhat limited range of 40 different colours, which makes you think that they are perhaps aimed more at the amateur and hobby market than at professionals or very serious painters.

-Windsor and Newton are a good brand and I often use their traditional Artists’ Oil Colours range.
+Winsor and Newton are a good brand and I often use their traditional Artists’ Oil Colours range.
 The prices of the Artisan range compare favourably, but the range of colours for the Artists’ Oil Colours is much greater with a choice of 119 hues.
 Not that I usually use anywhere near this many different tubes of paint – though I did miss having a ‘flesh-coloured’ tint which is a good base for painting Caucasian skin that you can then mix with other colours.
 It would be helpful if they introduced this tint.

 I didn’t find too much to complain about with the Artisan colours.
 The consistency was fine and the colours were not bad at all.
 It was definitely a bit of a revelation to be able to clean the brushes and all my other equipment (and myself) so easily!
 I imagine that once I’d got used to it I would never look back and wonder how I went through all the hassle of cleaning up after normal oils.